 She usually pilots the Real Robot "Blanche Neige" (upgrades into the "Dea Blanche Neige") or the Super Robot "Strega", which combines with the Ganador to form the Forte Gigasnote .
 Cliana appears in the Second Original Generation with the Blanche Neige as her default mecha.

 - Action Girl: Liana; case in point, she has Tsurime Eyes instead of Chris' Tareme Eyes when she's in control of their body.

 - Art Evolution: Subversion due to her original design◊ in Destiny being done by Sachie Suzuki, while her new look for Original Generation is current franchise character designer Sachiko Kouno, who usually works with console releases than stand-alone portable titles.

 - Awesome McCoolname: "Cliana" is a combination of both her personalities "Chris" and "Liana".

 - BFG, Beam Spam, Macross Missile Massacre, More Dakka: Blanche Neige is practically loaded with these.
 They're separated, though, in the form of the backup fighter "Ars Nova".
 Dea Blanche Neige plays it straight.

-- In a way, Chris says the same near the end of the Second Original Generation, regardless of how much Liana begs her not to.
+- Similarly, Chris says the same after defeating Perfectio in the Second Original Generation, regardless of how much Liana begs her not to.

 - Cordon Bleugh Chef: She has a really weird sense of taste; for instance, Cliana likes to put chocolate or strawberry jam into rice balls.
 Unless one's an extreme Sweet Tooth (like Tytti Noorbuck, Ing Egret or Ibis Douglas), chances are no one else will like it.